ElAwbery/Lucky_Egg/README.md

     an exercise in separating the database operations from the application code.
 The ORM_object class has no code specific to        an application object type, and the application code must not know any information specific to the database.

      - Wrote an object relational map to interface with the database
-     - Refactored the class structure into two sub-classes of the ORM_object class
+     - Refactored the application class structure into two sub-classes of the ORM_object class (species, family)
      - Normalized the database to reflect the new class structure

 12. Modularization: